manfredsteyer/2019_08_26/tddd_en.md

 While the former one is about identifying domains and the communication between them, tactical design deals with structuring these domains.

 I've already written about the use of **[Strategic Design](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/)** in Angular applications.
-Readers are encouraged to read that article for foundational understandings.
+Have a look at this article for foundational understandings.
 Hence, here, I'll focus on Tactical Domain Design.

 ## Applying Tactical Design